katjagrace/katjagrace.github.io/_posts/2021-01-20-the-inner-ring.md

 summary:
 ---

-I enjoyed C.S.Lewis' [The Inner Ring](https://www.lewissociety.org/innerring/), in which he claims that much of human effort is directed at being admitted to whatever the local in-group is, and that this is a bad thing to be drawn in to.
+I enjoyed C.S.Lewis' [The Inner Ring](https://www.lewissociety.org/innerring/), and recommend you read it.
+It basically claims that much of human effort is directed at being admitted to whatever the local in-group is, that this happens easily to people, and that it is a bad thing to be drawn in to.

 Some quotes, though I also recommend reading the whole thing: